Newtocs0523/git-intro/readme.md

 - Source Control Management (Version Control System)
 - Track changes in the code;
-- Move forward or backward in your versions of code easily
+- Move forward or backward in your versions of code easily;

 ## Markdown